Characterization and Representation of Weighted Core Inverse of Matrices: Introduction

-On the other hand, the reverse order law for generalized inverse plays an important role in the theoretical research and numerical computations in many areas (see \cite{RaoMitra71, WangYimin18, SunWei02}).
-Consider two invartible matrices $A$ and $B$.
-The equality $(AB)^{-1}=B^{-1}A^{-1}$ is called the reverse order law, which is always true for invertible matrices.
+On the other hand, the reverse order law for a generalized inverse plays an important role in the theoretical research and numerical computations in many areas (see \cite{RaoMitra71, WangYimin18, SunWei02}).
+For example, consider two {invertible} matrices $A$ and $B$.
+The equality $(AB)^{-1}=B^{-1}A^{-1}$ is called the reverse order law, which is always true for {the} invertible matrices.
 When the ordinary inverse is replaced by generalized inverse this reverse order law is not true in general \cite{BenIsrael03}.
 In this context, Greville \cite{Grev1966} first discussed a necessary and sufficient condition for this equality in the framework of the Moore-Penrose inverse in 1966.
-Then Baskett and Katz \cite{baskett1969} studied the reverse order law for $EP_r$ matrices, Deng \cite{deng2011} investigated the group inverse.
-Since then, a significant number of papers on the reverse order law for various classes of generalized inverses have been written (see \cite{MosiDij12, MosiDj11, PaniBeheMi20, JR_rev, YiminWei98}).
-In this context, we focus our attention on discussing a few necessary and sufficient conditions of the reverse order law for weighted core inverse of matrices.
+Then Baskett and Katz \cite{baskett1969} studied the reverse order law for $EP_r$ matrices.
+Deng \cite{deng2011} investigated {it for }the group inverse.
+Since then, a significant number of papers on the reverse order law for various classes of generalized inverses have been studied (see \cite{MosiDij12, MosiDj11, PaniBeheMi20, JR_rev, YiminWei98}).
+In this context, we focus our attention on discussing a few necessary and sufficient conditions for the reverse order law to hold for weighted core inverse of matrices.